ajubin/ReactNativeBridge/README.md

 Add Library and Wrapper
 -----------------------

-Open XCode and simply copy the directory "include" into the "Libraries" folder, you can use the option "Copy if needed".
+Open XCode and drag and drop both frameworks into your project, use the option "Copy if needed".
 XCode will do everything else.

-Do the same for libTagCommander.a.
+But XCode don't always do things properly, so please check that you can find TCCore.framework and TCSDK.framework in the project:

+    - in General check "Linked Frameworks and Librairies" and in "Embeded Binairies"
+    - in Build Phases check "Link with Binary with Libraries"

 Do the same the TCWrapper.h and TCWrapper.m in your project sources and it's done.